 Starting as a New Patient

 At the first appointment, we will go over your reasons for seeking help, your medical history, your health goals, and all of your symptoms.
 You will then begin initial testing, which will involve an EEG and an EKG.
-These are both completely painless and easy and are done right in our office.
-Your information and test results are then sent over to our scientific and clinical teams, who will carefully analyze the results and determine the current state and functioning of the brain together with Dr. Miller.
+These are both completely painless and easy and done right in our office.
+We then send your information and test results to our scientific and clinical teams, who will carefully analyze the results and determine the current state and functioning of the brain together with Dr. Miller.

 At your second appointment, you will meet with Dr. Miller for a Consultation.
-He will discuss your test results and whether or not he and our scientific team feel that results may be achieved for you through our treatment protocol.
+He will discuss your test results and whether he and our scientific team feel you may achieve results through our treatment protocol.
 This appointment will also serve to answer any additional questions you may have.
 After that second appointment, Dr. Miller will lay out your individualized treatment plan and the protocols to be followed for the best results.
 At that point, you may discuss fees, length of treatment, and schedules, and then decide whether to go forward and schedule your treatment.

-Call our New Patient Coordinator at
+Call our New Patient Coordinator